 Prompt reporting and specific information will increase the chances of solving your case.
 An ENMU police officer will be dispatched to meet with you and obtain all of the necessary information.

 IF evidence from the crime is still intact, please do not move or destroy it.
 This is especially important in sexual assault cases.
 Note: Showering, changing clothes, or grooming can destroy vital evidence.

 Many students worry about reporting crimes to the police because they do no want to testify in a trial.
-Victims are nevertheless encouraged to at least contact the ENMU Police Department so they can be made aware of other services (counseling services, medical treatment, etc.) that might lessen the trauma of the incident.
+Victims are nevertheless encouraged to contact ENMU DPS so they can be made aware of other services (counseling services, medical treatment, etc.) that might lessen the trauma of the incident.
 If victims do not wish to pursue criminal charges, their wishes will be respected.

-Students interested in this course of action may call the Office of the Vice President for Student Affairs at 562.2221 or obtain further information in the ENMU Student Handbook or through the ENMU Police Department.
+If you need more information or have questions, please call the Office of the Vice President for Student Affairs at 575.562.2221.
+You can also get more information in the ENMU Student Handbook or through the ENMU DPS

 Mark or engrave all valuables (including textbooks), and keep a record of these in a safe place.
 Include their make, model, and serial numbers whenever possible.

-Register your bicycle with the ENMU Police Department and always secure it to a bike rack on campus with a quality lock.
+If you live on campus, you should register your bicycle with the ENMU DPS and always secure it to a bike rack on campus with a quality lock.

 Lock the doors and windows to your room and your vehicle every time you leave.
 Do not leave valuables where they can be easily seen by someone passing by, even if it is just for a few minutes.

 Always be aware of your surroundings and of any strangers near you.
 If someone is acting suspiciously, move away toward large groups and well-lit areas.